Jamaican Christmas Traditions

-Many wonderful Christmas traditions are carried out in Jamaica throughout the holidays.
-Jamaican Christmas traditions are unique and the people’s holiday spirit is infectious.
-Guests who visit any of the four Couples Resorts during December can’t help but get swept away in the colourful spectacle of the Christmas season.
+All over the world, Christmas is a time for family, friends and, of course, special traditions and Christmas in Jamaica is no different.
+Jamaican Christmas traditions are unique and the peoples' holiday spirit is infectious.
+Guests who visit any of the four Couples Resorts during December can't help but get swept up in the colourful Christmas season.
 In this blog, we will take a closer look at a few Jamaican Christmas traditions.
+Read on to find out more…

-Christmas eve in Jamaica is referred to as ‘Grand Market’.
-During ‘Grand Market’ locals young and old generally come out in their new or best clothes to celebrate and party.
-Houses and streets are decorated with Christmas lights and ornaments.
-There are street vendors selling traditional Jamaican food like jerk chicken, boiled corn and Christmas sweets like candy canes and sugarcane.
-These ‘Grand Market’ festivities typically begin at around 6 pm in the evening and it runs until the morning!
+Christmas eve in Jamaica is referred to as 'Grand Market'.
+As per the Jamaican Christmas tradition, during 'Grand Market' locals, both young and old, generally come out in their new or best clothes to celebrate and party.
+Houses and streets are decorated with Christmas lights and ornaments and there are plenty of local street vendors selling delicious traditional Jamaican food, such as jerk chicken and boiled corn, as well as Christmas sweets like candy canes and sugarcane.
+These 'Grand Market' festivities typically begin at around 6pm in the evening and run right through until the morning!

-Forget your traditional fry up on Christmas morning.
+You may be used to a traditional fry up on Christmas morning, but Jamaican tradition does Christmas breakfast differently.
 In Jamaica, the locals opt for the freshest ackee and saltfish.
-This is usually served with breadfruit, fried plantains, boiled bananas, freshly squeezed fruit juice and tea.
+This is usually served with breadfruit, fried plantains, boiled bananas, freshly squeezed fruit juice or tea and is a must-try for anyone visiting Jamaica at Christmas time.

 Christmas dinner – Jamaican Christmas Traditions

-A lot of preparation is put into the Christmas Day dinner.
-Christmas Dinner is usually served in the late afternoon.
-Chicken, curried goat, stewed oxtail and their famous rice and peas are a must for the dinner table in Jamaica.
+As with many Christmas dinner traditions, in Jamaica, a lot of preparation is put into the Christmas Day dinner.
+Christmas dinner in Jamaica is usually served in the late afternoon and the menu traditionally consists of chicken, curried goat, stewed oxtail and the famous Jamaican rice and peas.
 The mix of flavours and textures makes for an unforgettable meal!

 Sorrel at Christmas Time

-One of the oldest traditions associated with Christmas in Jamaica is that of drinking sorrel.
-No Jamaican Christmas dinner is truly complete without a glass of sorrel (This is for adults only).
-The fruit bears just in time for the festive season and Jamaicans steep the sorrel in hot water with ginger and pimento to make their most popular Christmas drink.
-Some may choose to add some rum to the Sorrel to help preserve the drink for the New Year.
+One of the oldest Jamaican Christmas traditions is that of drinking sorrel.
+No Jamaican Christmas dinner is truly complete without a glass of sorrel (for the adults only).
+The fruit used in Sorrel bears just in time for the festive season and Jamaicans steep the sorrel in hot water with ginger and pimento to make their most popular Christmas drink.

 Jamaican Christmas Fruitcake

-Thinking of taking a romantic break to Couples Resorts with your significant other?
-Contact us and we will help you find the best resort for you!
+Thinking of taking a romantic break to Couples Resorts with your loved one?
+Contact Couples Resorts and we will help you find the best resort for you!